NatanHerzog/statics-matlab/CHAPTER-5/ch5_plan.md

 But this is a robust example that demonstrates the power of matrix solution for a system of equations.

-## Systems of Eqns - Symbolic Toolbox
+## Systems of Equations - Symbolic Toolbox

 There is an even easier method for solving a system of equations, which makes use of the `Symbolic Toolbox` we saw in the previous chapter.
 Here, we can define symbolic variables and equations and utilize the `solve()` command.